-We design custom Showit and WordPress websites.
+We design custom Showit and WordPress/Elementor websites.
 If you’re interested in a custom website, please inquire using the contact form on the contact page.
-We can also be hired to customize any of the templates in The Palm Shop.
+We can also be hired to customize any of the templates in our shop.

 PS – Don’t see your question here?
 Feel free to ask us via that little chat icon in the lower right corner of your screen.